anyuzer/draft-ra-wiki/development/logging.md

   - If we can still display the requested page, despite an exception, log a warn and move on
   - If the exception is non-trivial and breaks the page, log an error

-### PII: Personally Identifiable Information
+### Personal Information

-We cannot log PII.
+We cannot log personal information.
 Any BANs, first/last names, or other personal information should not be logged.
 If it is necessary, e.g. to support a fraud investigation, you would have to make a privacy assessment with the "Data and Trust" office to change the logging approach.

 ### Outputting logs